Last updated on January 4th, 2019

 Physical Rehabilitation Equipment

-In addition to equipment for physical rehabilitation, equipment to deal with bone and muscle problems known as orthopedic materials fall under class 10.
-Some examples include: orthopedic belts, footwear, soles, and other articles
+In addition to equipment for physical rehabilitation, equipment that helps with bone and muscle problems (“orthopedic materials”) also falls under Class 10.

 Prosthetic and Artificial Organs

 Prosthetic and artificial organs, including artificial teeth, jaws, limbs, skin, breasts, and eyes, are all covered by this class.

 Items for sexual and reproductive health fall under Class 10 as well.